 *Primarily at night as movement during the day was made extremely dangerous by Allied fighter-bombers.

 Reports filed at the National Archives suggest the damage to Amiens junction was fairly comprehensive by D-Day, although one or two lines were noted as still viable.
 Longueau, a village just southeast of the town,* had a junction that was vital to the smooth running of Amiens and this had escaped the attention of Bomber Command or the American daylight bombing fleets of the USAAF.
 It was decided the RAF would attack Longueau junction on the night of 12/13 June to further disrupt Amiens’ operability, the target’s importance underlined by the use of almost 200 bombers to ensure its obliteration.
 Ernie’s squadron contributed 22 bombers that night, with the first taking off at 21:57 and the last at 22:22.
-The conditions that night were described in the 76 Squadron’s logbook as ‘ideal’.
+The flying conditions were described in the 76 Squadron’s logbook as ‘ideal’.

 *Now almost a suburb of Amiens.

-Under the Master Bomber’s guidance, the stream dropped its ordinance on the target from a height of 10,000 ft.
+Under the master bomber’s guidance, the stream dropped its ordinance on the target from a height of 10,000 ft.
 The log noted: ‘Several enemy aircraft were seen in the vicinity of the target and on the route back.’
 This observation was confirmed by 578 Squadron’s log, although it noted something else: ‘The defences en route were more active than usual.
 Enemy aircraft were also more active… 12 aircraft were reported shot down and seen to go down in flames.’* With bombs dropped, the stream left the target area.
 The log for 76 Squadron recorded 21 aircraft returned and three notable events: Aircraft Q was attacked and escaped; Aircraft Y was damaged by friendly fire and crash-landed back in England; Aircraft O was reported as missing.
-It is worth noting here that Stoke, the regular gunner, was not on board that night, his place taken by Douglas Burton.
+It is worth noting here that Stoke, the regular gunner, was not on board that night and his place was taken by Douglas Burton.
 How this would have affected Aircraft O’s performance would only be conjecture, although crews were not particularly happy about having a new person on board, especially if they were inexperienced or an unknown entity.